k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 - Multus CNI

-  - Retrieves allocatd network device information of a Pod
+  - Retrieves allocated network device information of a Pod

   - Passes allocated SRIOV VF information to SRIOV CNI

 - SRIOV CNI

-  - During Pod creation plumbs allocated SRIOV VF to a Pods network namespace using VF information given by Multus
+  - During Pod creation, plumbs allocated SRIOV VF to a Pods network namespace using VF information given by Multus

   - On Pod deletion, reset and release the VF from the Pod